 The best feature of eScan Internet and Total Security are the spam filters.
 These monitor your email for any suspicious messages that may look like they’ve come from your phone company, boss or friend.
 The filters recognize slight differences in the body of the message or from where the email was sent that classify it as spam and reroutes it to your junk or spam folders.
 You can set the spam filters to also check attachments and links embedded in the messages and let you know if they are safe to open.

 Other protection features included with eScan are a firewall, password manager and webcam monitoring.
 Both eScan Internet Security and Total Security come with parental controls that block inappropriate content from your children and let you manage when and how long they have access to the internet each day.

 Total Security also comes with a vulnerability scanner that looks for weak points in your system and provides ideas of how to strengthen them.
 It also comes with secure browsing that tells you when a site you want to visit is dangerous and tags search results as safe or unsafe.
-We were surprised that eScan reserved this particular tool for its premium security suite since most security programs, including Norton and Bitdefender, include this with their most basic antivirus programs.
+We were surprised that eScan reserved this particular tool for its premium security suite since most security programs, including Norton 360 (opens in new tab) and Bitdefender (opens in new tab), include this with their most basic antivirus programs.